pablomarcel/dev-portfolio/src/projects/grid-printer.md

 ### Project Description

 This app prints a grid based off the user specifications.
 The user is given the option to specify the number of rows and columns.
-The program will then build a grid with ASCII characters.
+The program then builds a grid with ASCII characters.

 ### System Requirements